AbdelrahmanElzemrany/Estimated-Inverse-Dynamics-CTC-For-UR3-Industrial-Robot-Arm/README.md

 <img width="1532" height="868" alt="image" src="https://github.com/user-attachments/assets/8572a7b8-4c2e-46b5-b527-73c6980f5eb4" />

-Figure 17 : The tracking error across the joints remains very low and converges to zero but the wrist joints get a decrease in performance
+Figure 17 : The tracking error across the joints remains very low and converges to zero but the wrist joints get a decrease in performance.